boltops-tools/pipedream/docs/docs.md

 ## What is codepipeline?

-Codepipeline is a tool that simplifies creating and managing [AWS CodePipeline](https://aws.amazon.com/codepipeline/) resources.
-It provides a DSL to create a Pipeline, Scheduled Event, IAM Role, and Webhook.
+The codepipeline tool provides a DSL that simplifies creating and managing [AWS CodePipeline](https://aws.amazon.com/codepipeline/) resources.
+You create a Pipeline, Scheduled Event, IAM Role, and Webhook.

-The DSL is essentially a wrapper to the CloudFormation for resources like the [CodePipeline Project resource](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-resource-codepipeline-pipeline.html).
+The DSL is essentially a wrapper to CloudFormation for resources like the [CodePipeline Project resource](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-resource-codepipeline-pipeline.html).
 This means you can **fully control** and customize of the CodePipeline resources.

 ## Usage Scenarios

 Here are some ways to use CodePipeline:

-* continously integration and delivery
+* continuous integration and delivery
-* deploying code
+* visualizing the deploy flow
-* building artifacts
+* building artifacts: Docker images, AMIs, jars, s3 objects, etc

 ## CodePipeline vs CodeBuild

-CodePipeline is a higher level software than CodeBuild.
-CodeBuild is a managed build service and you can use it to automated tasks.
-CodePipeline helps you visualize the steps and puts it altogether.
+CodePipeline is higher-level software than CodeBuild.
+CodeBuild is a managed build service, and you can use it to automate tasks.
+CodePipeline helps you sequence the steps and puts it all together; providing you with a high-level visualization.

 {% include prev_next.md %}